Have you ever thought about going abroad during your teacher training programme?

 There were no particularly big challenges.

-In relation to Germany, the discipline in the classrooms that I was used to until then.
+In terms of Germany, the discipline in the classroom that I was used to up until then.
 Privately, I only missed my loved ones at home.

 What do you miss from your host country?

-I miss the friendly staff at the school, the friendships I made and the great cultural offerings in Melbourne.
-I still miss the cool nonchalance of the Australians, which just makes life more relaxed.
+I miss the friendly staff at the school, the friendships I made and the great cultural programme in Melbourne.
+I also miss the cool nonchalance of the Australians, which simply makes life more relaxed.

-What would you recommend to others who are thinking about studying abroad?
-What are three reasons to do your internship abroad?
+What would you recommend to others who are considering a stay abroad?
+What are three reasons to do an internship abroad?

-1. polish up your English, especially if you teach it.
+1. to polish up your English, especially if you teach it.

-2. to get an insight into completely different school conditions.
+2. to gain an insight into a completely different school environment.

 3. personal and professional development.

-What did you take away or gain from your country?
-Experiences, objects, friends or inspirations?
+What did you take with you or gain from your country?
+Experiences, objects, friends or inspiration?

-I gained very good friendships, the experience of phenomenal helpfulness, great concerts and cultural events, creative development in painting and embroidery, great landscape impressions, a cheerful everyday school life and massive development opportunities on a professional and personal level.
+I gained very good friendships, the experience of phenomenal helpfulness, great concerts and cultural events, creative development in painting and embroidery, great impressions of the landscape, a cheerful everyday school life and massive development opportunities on a professional and personal level.

 Which country did you visit and for how long were you there?